bitmeal/docker-nat-router-container-example/README.md

 An example for building routed networks with *docker* and *docker-compose*; intended for *use in automated testing* setups.

 > ⚠ This is no reference implementation of a NAT router container to be used in production!
-While the provided material may be used to build testbenches, it is considered purely educational!
+While the provided material may be used to build test benches, it is considered purely educational!

 ## Layout
-🖥 ↔ *{external}* ☁ ↔ **🖥 ROUTER** ↔ ☁ *{internal}* ↔ 🖥
+💻 ⇆ *{external}* ☁ ⇆ **💻 ROUTER** ⇄ ☁ *{internal}* ⇄ 💻
 ### Networks

 #### ☁ external